-Academic Year (student 2022-23
+Academic Year (student 2024-25

-cohort covered by
+cohort covered by 202 1 23

 specification)

 Module Code CTM103

 Module Title Clinical Trials in Practice

 Module Organiser(s) Taemi Kawahara, Danielle Beaumont, Emma Beaumont

 Contact Email CTsupport@lshtm.ac.uk

 Faculty Epidemiology and Population Health

 London School of Hygiene & Tropical Medicine

-http://www.lshtm.ac.uk/eph/

 FHEQ Level Level 7

 Credit Value CATS 15

 ECTS 7.5

 HECoS Code 100962 : 100473

 Mode of Delivery Distance Learning

 Mode of Study Directed self-study, through online materials via the Virtual

 Learning Environment

 Language of Study English

-Pre-Requisites Prior reading is not required before registering on this module.
+Pre-Requisites Prior reading is not required before registering on this

-Students will be provided with core texts at the beginning of the

 module.
+Students will be provided with core texts at the

+beginning of the module.

 Accreditation by Not currently accredited by any other body.

-Professional Statutory and
+Professional Statutory

-Regulatory Body
+and Regulatory Body

-Module Cap (Maximum There is no cap on the number of students who can register for
+Module Cap (Maximum There is no cap on the number of students who can register

-number of students) this distance learning module.
+number of students) for this distance learning module.

 Target Audience Compulsory module for all the students on DL PG Certificate,

-Diploma, MSc Clinical Trials; alternatively, it can also be taken as
+Diploma, MSc Clinical Trials; alternatively, it can also be taken

-an individual module by any student who wishes to learn about
+as an individual module by any student who wishes to learn

-clinical trials in practice.
+about clinical trials in practice.

 Module Description In this module we discuss the various processes involved in

 running a clinical trial and how these can be adapted for

 different trial designs and scenarios.

-The module covers the whole life cycle of a clinical trial, including
+The module covers the whole life cycle of a clinical trial,

-clarifying and operationalising the primary and secondary
+including clarifying and operationalising the primary and

-objectives, the implications of design choices for implementation
+secondary objectives, the implications of design choices for

-of a trial, trial governance, approvals (including Regulatory and ethics committee), recruitment and data processing methods.
+implementation of a trial, trial governance, approvals

+(including Regulatory and ethics committee), recruitment and data processing methods.
 We will also explore quality assurance and control, and investigate both data processing and data management issues.
-Duration Distance learning module studies begin in early October.
-Students may start their studies at any time once they gain access to Moodle and therefore the study materials, and work through the material until the start of the June examinations (although assessment submission deadlines which are earlier than this must be observed).
-Last Revised (e.g. year changes approved) 2021
+Duration Distance learning module studies begin on Tuesday 1 st October.
+Students may start their studies at any time once they gain access to Moodle and therefore the study materials, and work through the material until the AA submission deadline on 12th May.
+Last Revised (e.g. year changes approved) March 2024